 Click on the image to view the animation of the bombings between 1940 and 1944.
 (Source: IWM Map)

 Bodac is specialised in finding these explosives.
 The first step in the process of clearing a project area is historical research.
 During this research, evidence for the presence or absence of UXO is gathered.
 Based on these findings, we will advise you on the best course of action.

-If there is a suspicion that there may be UXO in the project area, it will be necessary to clear the area before other construction works can take place.
+If UXO is suspected to be present in the project area, it will be necessary to clear the area before construction works can take place.
 Bodac can carry out this detection in accordance with official rules and regulations, specialist knowledge, modern equipment, careful methods and in cooperation with the EOD and, of course, the client.

 Would you like to learn more about the detection activities of Bodac?
 Please contact us free of engagement.